mahdiwf/loan-prediction/README.md

 # Loan Prediction
-To predict whether a loan will be default or not
+Using classifications machine learning to predict whether a loan will default or not.
+In this project, I performed the following:
 1) EDA with y-data profiling
 2) Handling imbalanced data
 3) Compare ensemble methods
 4) Discuss classification report
- 5) Discuss three questions/hypothesis given in the class
+5) Discuss three questions/hypotheses given in the class

 Questions:
- 1) The higher the installment the more likely to default?
+1) The higher the installment, the more likely the default.
- 2) Individual vs Join application (application_type), which one is more likely to default?
+2) Individual or Join application (application_type), which one is more likely to default?
- 3) The higher the credit limit the more likely to default?
+3) The higher the credit limit, the more likely the default.

 # Annotations & Sample Outputs